semaphoreP/codeastro/Day2/README.md

 ## Project Goals

   * Set up a Github repository for your project.
 Start creating modules and classes that you need.
-Make sure you write docstring comments for them!
+  * Write at least 1 or 2 functions for tomorrow (we'll need it for an activity).

 ## Useful Links